-Grand Union Housing Group (GUHG) believes that no one should live in fear of domestic abuse and will take steps to advise, assist and support any person suffering from or threatened with domestic abuse.
+We believe that no one should live in fear of domestic abuse and we will take steps to advise, assist and support any person suffering from, or threatened with, domestic abuse.

-GUHG are proud to support Domestic Abuse Housing Alliance’s (DAHA) ‘Make a Stand’ pledge, launched in 2018.
-The pledge gives housing organisations the opportunity to sign up to make four focused, and deliverable commitments to provide support for people experiencing domestic abuse.
+We are proud to support the Chartered Institute of Housing's ‘Make a Stand’ pledge, launched in 2018.
+The pledge gives housing organisations the opportunity to sign up to make four focused and deliverable commitments to provide support for people experiencing domestic abuse.

 The Home Office (2013) definition of domestic abuse is: “any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality”.
 The most prevalent type of domestic abuse occurs in relationships.
 But the definition of domestic abuse also covers abuse between family members, such as adolescent to parent violence and abuse.
 This can encompass, but is not limited to, the following types of abuse:

-GUHG operates a safe haven for victims and their children via 3 specialist refuges.
+We operate a safe haven for victims and their children via three specialist refuges.